 What makes you want to become an occupational therapist?

 I like to work with my hands, doing handicraft, sewing, knitting, etc. As well, I like to think, analyse and organise, but not sitting at a desk inside an office.
 When I was first introduced to occupational therapy while I was in high school (in the 70’s), I was immediately gravitated to it.
 I’m truly thankful to the friend who told me about occupational therapy.

-The importance of the process in doing a job!
+The other thing that strikes me is the importance of the process in doing a job!
 It is not “what” but “how” we do a job that we learn and develop ourselves, building the foundation, such as endurance and resilience, in enabling our skills and actualising our potential.